Roozbeh Azar

 Roozbeh Azar (روزبه آذر) (born September 20, 1980, in Mashhad) is an Iranian solo guitarist in flamenco and fusion guitarist.

 Biography

-He learned Iranian traditional music under Reza Darman, Amir Moshir Falsafi, Faramarz Shokrkhah from 1988 to 1993.
-He learned flamenco guitar under supervision of Mansour Rasa in 1994 and he learned the principles of harmony and music composing under Mohammad Haghgou.
+He learned Iranian traditional music under Reza Darman, Amir Moshir Falsafi, and Faramarz Shokrkhah from 1988 to 1993.
+He learned flamenco guitar under supervision of Mansour Rasa in 1994 and he knew the principles of harmony and music composing under Mohammad Haghgou.